scipion-em/docs/docs/user/tutorials/modelBuilding/a013-chimeraMapSubtraction.rst

             the whole atomic structure or at least several adjacent asymmetric units together with the input one, select the option *Yes*.
 Otherwise, the subtrahend derived map will only correspond to the asymmetric unit.
-All symmetries will be available
+All *ChimeraX* symmetries will be available
             (https://www.cgl.ucsf.edu/chimerax/docs/user/commands/sym.html).
             In case you select symmetries cyclic or dihedral, an